SegiH/VerjIO_Excel_Report_Generator/README.md

                FitToPages: true, // Optional.
 Will force sheet to fit all of the content into 1 page
                Orientation: "landscape", // Optional.
 Valid values are "landscape" or "portrait"
                Password: "somepassword": // Optional.
 Will protect the sheet from being edited unless the user enters this password
+               PivotTable: true // Optional.
+Creates a pivot table based off of the data in the current sheet
                NestedTables: true, // Optional.
 This is only required if you are using nested tables
                ColumnHeadersParent: "UserID,RealName,Username", // Optional.
 This is only required if you are using nested tables.
 Parent table column headers when using nested tables
                ColumnsParent: [["UserID","CHAR"],["RealName","CHAR"],["Username","CHAR"]], // Optional.
 This is only required if you are using nested tables.
 Parent table columns when using nested tables